Free Passive-Aggressive Test — How Passive-Aggressive Am I?

 What is passive-aggressive behavior?

-Is passive-aggressive a personality disorder?
+Is passive-aggressive behavior a personality disorder?

 Can passive-aggressive behavior be changed?